-Remove the financial statement net income (line 6a) or loss (line 6b) of each U.S. entity that is included in the consolidated financial statement group and is not an includible corporation in the U.S. consolidated tax group (nonincludible U.S. entity).
+Remove the financial net income (line 6a) or loss (line 6b) included on line 4 for each U.S. entity that is not an includible corporation in the U.S. consolidated tax group (nonincludible U.S. entity).
 In addition, on Part I, line 8, adjust for consolidation eliminations and correct for minority interest and intercompany dividends between any nonincludible U.S. entity and any includible corporation.
-Do not remove in Part I the financial statement net income (loss) of any nonincludible U.S. entity accounted for in the financial statements on the equity method.
+Do not remove in Part I the financial net income (loss) of any nonincludible U.S. entity accounted for on line 4 using the equity method.

-Attach a supporting schedule that provides the name, EIN, and net income (loss) per the financial statement or books and records included on line 4 that is removed on this line 6 for each separate nonincludible U.S. entity.
+Attach a supporting schedule that provides the name, EIN, and net income (loss) included on line 4 that is removed on this line 6 for each separate nonincludible U.S. entity.
 The amounts of income (loss) detailed on the supporting schedule should be reported for each separate nonincludible U.S. entity without regard to the effect of consolidation or elimination entries.
 If there are consolidation or elimination entries relating to nonincludible U.S. entities whose income (loss) is reported on the attached schedule that are not reportable on Part I, line 8, the net amounts of all such consolidation and elimination entries must be reported on a separate line on the attached schedule, so that the separate financial accounting income (loss) of each nonincludible U.S. entity remains separately stated.
 For example, if the net income (after consolidation and elimination entries) of a nonincludible U.S. sub-consolidated group is being reported on line 6a, the attached supporting schedule should report the income (loss) of each separate nonincludible U.S. legal entity from each such entity's own financial accounting net income statement or books and records, and any consolidation or elimination entries (for intercompany dividends, minority interests, etc.) not reportable on Part I, line 8, should be reported on the attached supporting schedule as a net amount on a line separate and apart from lines that report each nonincludible U.S. entity's separate net income (loss).

-Line 7.
+Line 7a.
+Net Income (Loss) of Other Disregarded Entities and 7b.
 Net Income (Loss) of Other Includible Entities

-Include the financial statement net income (line 7a) or loss (line 7b) of each corporation includible in the U.S. consolidated tax group that is not included in the consolidated financial statement group (other includible corporation) and therefore not included in the income reported on Part I, line 4.
-Also include on this line 7 the financial statement income of any disregarded entity that is not included in the income reported on Part I, line 4, but is included on Part I, line 11 (other includible entities).
-In addition, on Part I, line 8, adjust for consolidation eliminations and correct for minority interest and intercompany dividends for such other includible corporations and such other includible entities.
+Include on line 7a or 7b the financial net income or (loss) of each disregarded entity or other includible entity that is not included in the consolidated financial group and therefore not included in the income reported on Part I, line 4.
+Include on line 7a the financial income of any disregarded entity that is not included in the income reported on Part I, line 4, but is included on Part I, line 11 (other disregarded entities).

+Include on line 7b the financial income of any entity not a disregarded entity that is not included in the income reported on line 4, but is included on line 11 (other includible entities).
+In addition, on Part I, line 8, adjust for consolidation eliminations and correct for minority interest and intercompany dividends for any other disregarded entity or other includible entities.